 ILNAS and the Interdisciplinary Centre for Security, Reliability and Trust (SnT) of the University of Luxembourg have recently launched a new research program entitled "Technical Standardization for Trustworthy ICT, Aerospace, and Construction (2021-2024)".
-Covering all three of the priority sectors identified in the Luxembourg Standardization Strategy 2020-2030 (ICT, construction, and aerospace), this program is exploring reliability, security and privacy aspects in all three sectors, with ICT playing a crucial transversal role.
+Covering all three of the priority sectors identified in the Luxembourg Standardization Strategy 2024-2030 (ICT, construction, and aerospace), this program is exploring reliability, security and privacy aspects in all three sectors, with ICT playing a crucial transversal role.

 The first results of this program have been presented during the World Standards Day in Luxembourg in October 2023, with the publication of the White Paper "Trustworthiness in ICT, Aerospace, and Construction applications - Scientific Research and Technical Standardization".
+In addition, Technical Reports presenting the progress of the research projects included in the research program have been published and presented at the occasion of the World Standards Day 2024 in Luxembourg.
+The Technical Reports "Research-driven approach to standardization - ICT, Construction and Aerospace" are freely available online.